A breast abscess is a painful, pus-filled lump that develops under the skin of your breast.

 Women who are not breastfeeding can also develop a breast abscess if bacteria enters the breast through a sore or cracked nipple, or a nipple piercing.

-Signs and symptoms of breast abscess
+What are the signs and symptoms of breast abscesses?

-- be red and swollen
+- be red or swollen

 - feel hot